cypress-io/cypress/cypress/v1.0/documentation/1-Commands/8-click.md

 slug: click
+excerpt: Click the current DOM subject

 ### [cy.click()](#usage)

-Clicks the current DOM subject.

 Like all child commands, `click` returns the current subject for further chaining.